-Answering these questions will give you a blueprint into your soul, and will make you discover what it takes for you to know you truly lived life.
+Answering these questions will give you a blueprint into your soul and make you discover what it takes for you to know you truly lived life.

-The point is not to overthink it, but let the answers flow through you.
+The point is not to overthink it but to let the answers flow through you.
 This is how you will hear the answers that instantly come to you, straight from your heart.